Skip to main content

-RUL 05.67.402 – Department of Foreign Languages and Literatures Reappointment, Promotion and Tenure Standards and Procedures
+RUL 05.67.402 – Department of World Languages and Culture Reappointment, Promotion and Tenure Standards and Procedures

 Authority: Executive Vice Chancellor and Provost